Welcome and thanks for visiting...

-There comes a time in every young basketball players life when pushing the ball toward the basket, hoping to hit rim, becomes pushing the ball up and over the rim.
+There comes a time in every young basketball player's life when pushing the ball toward the basket, hoping to hit the rim, becomes pushing the ball up and over the rim.
 The joy of the first basket.

 This kid needs to learn how to shoot!

-In this blog, we review the three main points of focus to learn how to shoot a basketball.
-Starting at the base and foundation of the shot, following through to head and elbow placement and role of the guide hand, this quick guide will act as a jump off to the proper jump shot.
+In this blog, we review the three main points of focus to learning how to shoot a basketball.
+Starting at the base and foundation of the shot, following through to head and elbow placement and the role of the guide hand, this quick guide will act as a jump-off to the proper jump shot.

 Basic Shooting Stance